Parametric shortest-path algorithms via tropical geometry

 Next let us discuss the extremal case $k=n^2-n$.
 Then we have as many variables as possible, say, with weight intervals $[0,\infty]$, and the graph defined by $D$ is $\widetilde{K}_n$, the complete directed graph on $n$ nodes.
 In this case any two arcs and paths are incomparable, and thus all labeled spanning trees of the undirected graph are produced as output.
 By Cayley's formula the complete undirected graph $K_n$ has precisely $n^{n-2}$ labeled spanning trees.
 Note that fixing the target node $t$ in an undirected spanning tree amounts to picking $t$ as the root and directing all edges toward it.
 Since increasing the number of variables cannot decrease the number of shortest-path trees we obtain the second inequality $\combinatorialTypes\leq n^{n-2}$.

 Now we will look into the general case.
 We want to count the number of shortest-path trees toward $t$ with exactly $i$ active variables.
-Fix a set of $i$ variables which amounts to fixing $i$ arcs, as we have separated variables.
-Furthermore, let $\ell$ denote the number of arcs within the set whose end point has outgoing arc in the set or is the target node $t$.
-Now pick some directed spanning tree with root $t$ that includes the $i$ chosen arcs.
-Note that this tree might not exist, whence we may overestimate the number of shortest-path trees.
+Fix a set of $i$ variables, which amounts to fixing a set, $A$, of $i$ arcs, as we have separated variables.
+Furthermore, let $\ell$ denote the number of arcs in $A$ whose end point has an outgoing arc in $A$ or is the target node $t$.
+Now pick some directed spanning tree, $T$, with target $t$ that includes the $i$ arcs in $A$ and no other arc with variable weight.
+Note that such a tree might not exist, whence we may overestimate the number of shortest-path trees.